alethes/meteor-pages/README.md

 + *basic* - the most straightforward way of using *Pages*.
 The default item template simply lists each item's attributes.

++ *multi-collection* - multiple collection on a single page

 + *table* - a data table, constructed automatically based on the list of fields to display

-If you experience any problems, make sure all the dependencies are installed (using Meteorite).
-Just run `mrt install` and Meteorite will install the dependencies.
-CoffeeScript is also required, so run `meteor add coffeescript`.

 Todos
 -----